Mediashare/Spider/README.md

-# WebSpider
+# Spider
-:dizzy: WebSpider is a php command line tool that allows you to crawl a website for informations scraping.
+:dizzy: Spider is a php command line tool that allows you to crawl a website for informations scraping.

 ## Features
   - Get all links from website